Diagnostic Variance Analysis

 This Google Sheet shows a completed Diagnostic Variance Analysis.

-As you’ll see from the chart, July’s costs were higher than June’s.
+As you’ll see from the chart in the first tab, July’s costs were higher than June’s.
 The biggest contributor to this increase was volume (which will also show up in revenue and gross margin), followed by wage rates (which will depress gross margin) and a more complex, costlier service mix.
-Offsetting these was a significant productivity gain.
+Offsetting these factors was a significant productivity gain.

-It was this productivity gain which prompted further investigation.
-Working with operations leaders, we determined that the change in service mix enabled much better utilization and throughput.
-These insights allowed the client to sharpen pricing and—through revised marketing—consciously push the mix toward higher-margin services.
+In practice, it was this productivity gain which prompted further investigation.
+Working with operations leaders, we determined that the change in service mix supported much better utilization and throughput.
+These insights allowed the client to sharpen pricing, and—through revised marketing—consciously push the mix toward these higher-margin, more complex services.
 By right-sizing staffing, we avoided the overtime premiums that had driven the wage variance and ultimately lifted revenue by 4.3% and margin by 2.4% on a sustained basis.

 5. Bottom line